-I am often asked what I consider to be basic education.

-I have one response In my view the basic education is the centrality of language.
-Language is what separates us from other basis, the porpoise and the bumblebee notwithstanding.
+I am often asked what I consider-to be "basic education."
+I have one response.
+In my view the core of education is the "centrality of language."
+Language is what separates us from other forms of life -- the porpoise and the bumblebee not-withstanding.
 Our capacity to communicate determines the structure and civility of our culture.
-If language is not well in place there is no face education and there is no social structure.
+If language is not well in place there is no formal education and there is no social structure.

-The arts are an essential part of the symbolic process and, indeed, the extent to which we become civilized as a people and exquisite in our communication is the extent to which we extend our symbolic language to include the arts.
+The arts are an essential part of the symbolic process and, indeed, the extent to which we become civilized as a people, and exquisite in our communication, is the extent to which we extend our symbolic language to include the arts.